beesober alcohol off switch coaching logo

 Anne-Marie -199 days sober ( no filters )

 If you take a look in any of the bars in your town, not the bars where the younger generation hang out for their crazy nights out – but more in the standard ‘drinker’s bars’.
 We all have them in our towns, you know the ones I mean.
 The ones where men and women are regulars at the pub, day in/day out.
-Or if they don’t hang around in those sort of bars – the heavy drinkers who do it as part of their daily or weekly routine.
+Or if they don’t hang around in those sorts of bars – the heavy drinkers who do it as part of their daily or weekly routine.

 With high alcohol intake, the same sort of puffy face is evident, the same tired look around their eyes and mouth.
 These are the long-term signs of alcohol abuse.